 28th September 2019

-This is the heart-warming story of a grandmother who meets the man who saved her life - a Worldwide Cancer Research funded scientist, Professor Steve Jackson.
+This is the moving story of a grandmother who meets the man who saved her life - a Worldwide Cancer Research funded scientist, Professor Steve Jackson.

 In 1994, Steve Jackson - a young enthusiastic professor at Cambridge - had a problem.
 His current research funding wouldn’t stretch to allow him to pursue an intriguing result.

 Steve needed to find someone who would invest in him.
-He had heard that the team at Worldwide Cancer Research believe in bold, bright ideas and that the first step is the most important.
+He had heard that the team at Worldwide Cancer Research believe in bright, innovative ideas and that starting new cures around the world will end cancer.
 So, he put pen to paper, and after weeks of suspense and several rigorous rounds of review by some of the world’s best scientists, a decision was made.
 Steve’s idea was to be funded.

 With the freedom to explore his idea, Steve started studying how certain proteins in our cells fix DNA damage.
 Steve knew DNA is fragile and can break easily.
 The repair process - called DNA repair - is essential to keep our cells happy and healthy.